anuj-2255/NewsBit/README.md

 # NewsBit

-A cross-platform new sappliaction for android and ios both.
+A cross-platform news appliaction for android and ios both.

 ## Brief

-- It use NewsApi.org api service to get the latest news.
+- It uses NewsApi.org api service to get the latest news.
-- Provide lateste news with short relevent description to save time.
+- Provide latestest news with short relevent description to save time.
 - App has smooth transition animation with simple and good UI.
-- it has various feature like category, option for search news, share it on social media.
+- it has various feature like category, option for search news and share it on social media.
 - User can also read whole article by tapping on read more button.

 ## Technology used:-